tomeshnet/documents/technical/20180530_hpm5g-radio-tests.md

 ![Antenna test map](../images/20180530_hpm5g-radio-tests7.jpg?raw=true)

-The positioning of the antennas were not optimal, however with this quick test the TOP-S5 was able to see the HPM5G with -70 dBm, while the HPM5G could see the TOP-S5 with -54 dBm.
+The positioning of the antennas were not optimal, however with this quick test the TOP-4M02 was able to see the HPM5G with -70 dBm, while the HPM5G could see the TOP-4M02 with -54 dBm.
 Speed was only 10 Mbps, however the link was very stable.

-The antenna case can even be modified to fit the Orange Pi Zero inside.
+The antenna case can even be modified to fit the Orange Pi Zero inside:

 ![Orange Pi Zero antenna assembly 2](../images/20180530_hpm5g-radio-tests8.jpg?raw=true)
 ![Orange Pi Zero antenna assembly 3](../images/20180530_hpm5g-radio-tests9.jpg?raw=true)